UK economy shows signs of recovery ahead of Carney's start

 In a sign of muted inflation pressures, unit labour costs fell 0.4 percent in the first three months of 2013 and were down 0.5 percent from a year earlier, their first drop since the end of 2010, the statistics agency said.

-Less inflation pressure could eventually help reduce opposition within the Bank to more bond buying.
+Less inflation pressure could eventually help reduce opposition within the Bank of England to more bond buying.